BetterMontreal/BetterMontreal.github.io/create.md

 #end time of the event
 end_time: "13:00"

-#event organiser details
+#event organizer details

-#event organiser details
+#event organizer details
-organiser: "Paul Cuciureanu"
+organizer: "Paul Cuciureanu"

 #Make sure you setup your Organiser details in the _data directory in the community.yml file